Asymptotic behaviour of the noisy voter model density process: Introduction

-Observe that if $p>0$ all configurations in $\{0,1\}^V$ are reachable due to re-randomization, i.e.\! $Q$ is irreducible.
-Moreover, with probability at least $p/2$, no vertex changes its opinion, so $Q$ is aperiodic.
-We conclude that $Q$ has a unique stationary distribution which we denote by $\sd$.
+Observe that if $p>0$ then all configurations in $\{0,1\}^V$ are reachable due to re-randomization, i.e.\! $Q$ is irreducible.
+Moreover, with probability at least $p/2$, no vertex changes its opinion at a given time step, so $Q$ is aperiodic.
+It follows that $\NVM(V,P,p)$ has a unique stationary distribution, which we denote by $\sd$.